Harry Osborn: Other versions

-Ultimate Marvel

-An alternate universe variant of Harry Osborn from Earth-1610 appears in Ultimate Spider-Man (2000).
-This version developed an alternate personality known as Shaw due to Norman Osborn having subjected him to hypnotic therapy for years.
-Harry eventually turns into the Hobgoblin, an orange goblin-like creature who possesses superhuman strength and pyrokinesis.
-He is used by S.H.I.E.L.D. to attract his father and the two end up doing battle, during which Norman kills Harry.

-Ultimate Universe

-An alternate universe variant of Harry Osborn from Earth-6160 appears in Ultimate Spider-Man (2024).
-This version is married to Gwen Stacy and is the heir of Oscorp, one of the largest companies of the North American Union, a regional power bloc which includes the former United States territories.
-After his parents are killed in an attack on Stark Tower by the Maker's Council, Harry becomes the CEO of Oscorp.
-He also operates as the heroic Green Goblin, using his technology to fight against organized crime leader Wilson Fisk.
+Many alternate universe versions of Harry Osborn have appeared throughout the character's publication history.
+In Infinity Wars, Harry Osborn is a composite character incorporating elements of Werewolf by Night.
+This version of Harry was cursed to transform into a goblin-like creature after contracting the curse from his father Norman.
+In Spider-Man: Life Story, Harry became the head of Oscorp after Norman Osborn was arrested.
+In Spider-Gwen, Harry is a social outcast who is constantly bullied due to a rumor that he tried to burn his old prep school down.
+In Ultimate Spider-Man (2000), Harry was transformed into the Hobgoblin, an orange goblin-like creature who possesses superhuman strength and pyrokinesis.
+In Ultimate Spider-Man (2024), Harry is married to Gwen Stacy and became the head of Oscorp after his parents were killed.

 In other media

-Harry Osborn has been adapted to other media including cartoons, films, games, toys, collectibles, miscellaneous memorabilia, and has appeared as a supporting character in numerous computer and video games.
+Harry Osborn has been adapted to other media including animated series, films, games, toys, collectibles, miscellaneous memorabilia, and has appeared as a supporting character in numerous computer and video games.

 In television, the character first was featured in Fox Kids' Spider-Man: The Animated Series (1994–1998) voiced by Gary Imhoff, Spider-Man: The New Animated Series (2003) voiced by Ian Ziering, The Spectacular Spider-Man (2008–2009) voiced by James Arnold Taylor, Ultimate Spider-Man (2012–2017) voiced by Matt Lanter, and Spider-Man (2017–2020) voiced by Max Mittelman.
 Harry Osborn appears in the Disney+ animated series Your Friendly Neighborhood Spider-Man (2025–present), voiced by Zeno Robinson.

 Harry Osborn/New Goblin was also featured in a trilogy of live-action films directed by Sam Raimi played by James Franco, and the 2014 film The Amazing Spider-Man 2 portrayed by Dane DeHaan, directed by Marc Webb.

 The character appears via voicemail in the 2018 video game Spider-Man, voiced by Scott Porter.
 He has a non-speaking cameo appearance in the post-credits scene of its 2020 spin-off Spider-Man: Miles Morales.
-He returns in a more prominent role in the 2023 sequel Spider-Man 2, voiced by Graham Philips.
-In this game, Harry adopts a costume similar to Agent Venom before eventually becoming this universe's variant of Venom.
+He returns in a more prominent role in the 2023 sequel Spider-Man 2, voiced by Graham Phillips.
+In this game, Harry adopts a costume similar to Agent Venom before eventually becoming this universe's version of Venom.